Simple to Make Yourself

 I love a homemade pie crust.
 I have had many a family member give me their recipe but this has been the quickest and tastiest that I have used through the years.
 Any time of the year there is a pie that reminds us of the season.
 So grab the flour, butter, salt & cold water and you will have a homemade pie crust for your favorite pie.

 We make a lot of our family pie recipes at Thanksgiving & Christmas.
-Christmas is the time of year that family gathers for many different holiday traditions.
+Christmas is the time of year the family gathers for many different holiday traditions.
 Our family has always been active in our Church Christmas Pageant and Vespers music program.
 For both of these Christmas traditions, families provide food for a potluck or special coffee hour.
 Many years in the past the Women’s Guild would bring out the silver tea servers.
 Christmas cookies, punch, finger sandwiches, and Christmas pies were served on long tables.
 I always looked forward to these services and all the delicious homemade recipes.